Skip to main content

 🌱 The Three-Season Mushroom Cultivation

-Understanding the varying climatic conditions of West Bengal, Swami Sivakarananda has introduced a three-season cultivation model, focusing on:
+Understanding the varying climatic conditions of West Bengal, Swami Sivakarananda has introduced a three-season cultivation model, with the active co-operation of Swapan Sir focusing on:

 1️⃣ Winter (December – February): Oyster Mushrooms (Pleurotus spp.)